S3-working-group/s3-practical-guide/src/enablers-of-co-creation/artful-participation.md

 * Where are my interactions with others unhelpful or ineffective?
 * Which agreements do I find hard to keep or contribute to?
 What can I do to address this?
 * What skills could I develop, that would support me to participate more artfully?
-* What would artful participation mean in relation to...
+* What would artful participation mean in relation to:
-    * ... my daily activities?
+    * my daily activities?
-    * ...collaboration and interaction with others?
+    * collaboration and interaction with others?
-    * ...the organization? ...our customers or clients?
+    * the organization? ...our customers or clients?
-    * ...the wider environment?
+    * the wider environment?